Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 {% endhighlight %}

 <a name="step6"></a>
-##Step 6: Bulding Additional Assocations
+##Step 6: Building Additional Associations

 In the `app/models` folder, update associations for each of the models: